GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

   </figure>
 </center>

 Now we can load all of the data-caching locations and use the `plot_pis()` command, which selects only those locations within the extent object and plots their data.
+Note: I manually modified this plotting function to improve the formatting of the figure, so yours will look slightly different.

 ```r
 # Load predictor importance